Meet the 2019 TWIC Senior-Level Leaders

 - DeWitt is the driver behind Englefield Oil’s involvement in philanthropic communities.
 The company has donated financial resources to Ohio State James Cancer Hospital, as well as The Red Cross for many years.

-Operations Manager, Co-owned & Co-operated Stores, Chevron Corp.
+Operations Manager, Company Owned & Operated Stores, Chevron Corp.

 - Duffy manages 40 employees responsible for ensuring consistent execution of operational standards, training and development, regulatory compliance, licensing and permits, and payroll activities for a network of 300 stores with approximately 3,500 employees.
 She has oversight of all aspects of daily operations for Chevron’s company-operated sites in California, Oregon and Washington.